Staff Code of Conduct

 Staff will be instrumental in creating a work and study environment where all members of the University community are able to participate fully, find a sense of belonging, and have opportunity to engage meaningfully with the broader community.

-Staff will act to create a fair, inclusive and safe University environment, where diversity is valued and where unlawful discrimination, bullying, harassment and victimisation in any form are considered unacceptable.
+Staff will act to create a fair, respectful, inclusive and safe University environment, where diversity is valued and where unlawful discrimination, violence (or threats of violence), bullying, harassment and victimisation in any form are considered unacceptable.

 Staff will seek to understand their rights and responsibilities in relation to State and Federal anti-discrimination legislation and integrate the principles of equality of opportunity, natural justice and inclusivity into their day-to-day practices and behaviours.

 The potential for a conflict of interest arises when a staff member has private interests that could influence or appear to influence judgements made during the course of their professional duty.
 Staff members must ensure that there are no real or apparent conflicts of interest with respect to:

 - The misuse of influence to further personal, sexual and financial relationships, whether with other staff, students or members of the community;